 Buying health insurance online without talking to any adviser first

-Many websites offer to buy online health insurance nowadays.
-And yet, insurance is a tricky subject and you may need some knowledge to really understand what benefits a policy provides you with before buying it.
-Advisers are here to help you understand your needs and get the best possible health insurance solution.
+Today, many websites offer to buy online health insurance.
+And yet, insurance is a tricky subject and you may need some knowledge to really understand what benefits a policy provides you with before buying it. contact [dot] sg [at] april [dot] com (Our advisers are here to help you) understand your needs and get the best health insurance solution.
 Don’t hesitate to contact them and ask all of your questions.

 Need a health insurance in Singapore or a top-up for your local cover ?

-Because your health matters, find out about SingExpat and get a comprehensive health insurance which protects you wherever you are.
+Because your health matters, discover MyHEALTH and get a comprehensive insurance that protects you wherever you are.